About Us Contact Shop

 You have no idea how many times I’ve accidentally left something behind because I was in a rush and completely forgot.

-So trust me when I say that a travel packing checklist is your best friend.
+So trust me when I say that a packing list is your best friend.

-It’s something helpful to go over the night before, when you’re relaxed, to make sure that you’re not leaving anything behind.
-And especially something you really value.
+It’s something helpful to go over the night before (when you’re relaxed) to make sure you’re not leaving anything behind.
+And especially something that’s valuable or that you really value.

 Leave a Comment